Bryce-Davidson/neuradraw/README.md

 ## Discontinued Reasons

-Decided that p5.js wasn't enough out of the box functionality for my use case.
-I will build my version of p5.js and incorporate webpack to allow access to npm in neuradraw-2.
+Decided that p5.js wasn't enough out of the box functionality for the project's use case.
+Have decided to build my version of p5.js and incorporate webpack to allow access to npm in the neuradraw-2 repository.
+This project in continued there.